Web Page Checklist

 — Joseph Chilton Pearce

-by Jason Robert Carey Patterson, last updated Dec 2016 (orig Dec 1994)
+by Jason Robert Carey Patterson, last updated Sep 2025 (orig Dec 1994)

-The following simple checklist is by no means exhaustive, but may prove useful to other web authors out there in cyberspace (or should I say "the cloud" now?).
-It has gradually been built up over more than 20 years, since the very earliest days of the web.
-While not impossible, it would be difficult for a web page to pass this checklist and yet still not be "good".
-Naturally, as with all things, sensible judgment should be used when applying this checklist, as not every point is valid for every possible situation, and reasonable people may differ on some points.
+It is by no means exhaustive, but is thoroughly practical, having gradually been built up over more than 30 years, since the very earliest days of the web.
+While not impossible, it would be difficult for a web page to pass this checklist yet still not be "good".

 NOTE: There is no attempt to explain the "whys" of each point here – for that, you should search the web for more detailed articles, of which there are many.
-This list is purely intended as a brief, concise checklist for authors to run through very quickly, typically right before a page is uploaded and declared finished.
+This list is purely intended as a brief, concise checklist for authors to run through quickly, typically right before a page is uploaded and declared finished.

-Search-Engine Optimization
+Search-Engine Optimization (SEO)

-Reachability
+Links & Reachability

 First Impression